telerik/winforms-docs/knowledge-base/dock-hide-docking-guide-indicators.md

 ---
 title: How to Hide DockingGuide Indicators
-description: Learn how to hide DockingGuide Indicators that appear in center and manage their position.
+description: Learn how to hide DockingGuide Indicators that appear in the center and manage their position.
 type: how-to
 page_title: How to Hide DockingGuide Indicators that Appear in Center in RadDock for WinForms
 slug: dock-hide-docking-guide-indicators